aws/aws-cdk-rfcs/text/0340-firehose-l2.md

 Data can be transformed before being delivered to destinations.
 There are two types of data processing for delivery streams: record transformation with AWS Lambda, and record format conversion using a schema stored in an AWS Glue table.
-If both types of data processing are configured, then the Lambda transofmration is perfromed first.
+If both types of data processing are configured, then the Lambda transformation is performed first.
 By default, no data processing occurs.

 ### Data transformation with AWS Lambda